dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 This will take a while but it will eventually remove the files.

-* The Nvidia 5000 series has a compatibility issue with some Pimax, Beyond and Varjo headsets due to changes to DisplayPort and Direct Drive Monitor (DDM).
+* The Nvidia 5000 series has a compatibility issue with some Pimax headsets due to changes to DisplayPort and Direct Display Mode (DDM).

 # Recommended Specs

 ## Storage